Integrated Gradient Correlation: a Dataset-wise Attribution Method

-With a careful axiomatization, \citet{SundararajanAxiomaticAttributionDeep2017}\citep{SundararajanmanyShapleyvalues2020} clarified the categorization of attribution methods by revealing individual benefits and shortcomings.
-Among investigated properties, two of them are particularly important in the description of our method (see Section.\ref{sec:dw_attr_meth}), and we describe them briefly.
+\textit{Random baseline path methods} fulfill a similar set of axioms as original \textit{path methods}, and the following definitions could be easily adapted to this variant.
+We use it in practice, but we will keep the single baseline paradigm for legibility.

+\paragraph{Dummy} This first axiom intuitively means that an input component having no influence on model outputs should have zero attribution.
+In other word, if a partial derivative of $f$ is zero for a component $j$, corresponding $\va_j^{(i)}$ is null.

-\paragraph{Completeness} In a cost/gain sharing context, \textit{completeness}, also denominated \textit{efficiency}, refers to the intuitive idea that the sum of all contributions must be equal to the cost/gain under scrutiny.
-More generally, it means that the sum of all component attributions must reflect the sign and the magnitude of model predictions, so that:
+\paragraph{Completeness} In a cost/gain sharing context, \textit{completeness} refers to the intuitive idea that the sum of all contributions must be equal to the cost/gain under scrutiny.
+More generally, it means that the sum of all component attributions $\va_j^{(i)}$ must reflect the model prediction $f(\vx^{(i)})$, so that: